microsoft/BotBuilder-Samples/samples/csharp_dotnetcore/17.multilingual-bot/readme.md

 This means that the bot always receives utterances in English, while users writes and gets responses in their selected language.

 Note that this is a very simple example, but shows very powerful principles.
-The translation middleware allows us to intercept and traslate messages, and the user preferences stored in the user state at the application level allows us to influence the middleware behavior.
+The translation middleware allows us to intercept and translate messages, and the user preferences stored in the user state at the application level allows us to influence the middleware behavior.
-A more ellaborated next step would be to use the Microsoft Translator Text API to detect language, and if the user changes language, automatically switch to that language, without explicitly prompting but running detection on every step.
+A more elaborated next step would be to use the Microsoft Translator Text API to detect language, and if the user changes language, automatically switch to that language, without explicitly prompting but running detection on every step.

 # To try this sample